peteamiri/Tutorials/Cloud Computing/SalesForce/Learning Path/README.md

-Here's a detailed curriculum structured in modules:
+Here's a detailed structured of this document:

 ### Chapter 1: Introduction to Salesforce
 - Overview of Salesforce: its history, key features, and benefits